apache/qpid-proton/docs/markdown/messenger/message-disposition.md

         pn_messenger_set_incoming_window(messenger, N);

-You can implicity accept messages by simply letting enough new messages arrive.
+You can implicitly accept messages by simply letting enough new messages arrive.
 As older messages pass beyond the threshold of your incoming window size, they will be automatically accepted.
 Thus, if you want to automatically accept all